This Is How Probiotics May Help To Support Your Child

 As a parent, you may have heard of probiotics and their role in maintaining your child’s health and wellbeing.

-But, what are probiotics and what are some of the ways they may help to support your little one?
+But, what are probiotics for children and what are some of the ways they may help to support your little one?

 Put simply, probiotics are healthy bacteria that live in the intestines and may support a healthy digestive system.